5tefan/ncagg/README.md

 Notes:

  - DST is the filename for the NetCDF output and should not already exist, or will be overwritten.
- - SRC is a list of input NetCDF files to aggregate.
+ - SRC is a list of input NetCDF files to aggregate, can be passed on the command line or piped to ncagg.
  - -u should specify an Unlimited Dimension Configuration.
 See below for details.
  - Taking tens of minutes for a day is normal, a progress bar will indicate time remaining.
  - For fine grained control over the output, specify a configuration template (-t).
 See below for details.